bobbybudnick/SFS-Infrastructure/README.md

 Try replacing with thicker USB extension - not tried
 Try relocating to remove USB extension - not tried

+34. VLC reliability failures
+Audio dropouts are untenable and CPU usage is high
+Disabling mitigation - would never be done on VM server in professional setting
+Overclocking up to 3.6 ghz - uses more power on an overloaded charger and battery
+Adding more cores to VM - not sure this will fix because load is single threaded
+Use Firefox on phone for more efficient codec usage - would like to stay with default
+cpufreq on VM server runs CPU at higher than design speed between 3.15 and 3.4 ghz
+It only overclocks to around 3.6 ghz and it is a shock that it is overclocking at all
+It may be the motherboard that is somehow doing the overclocking or an error
+Seems that Proxmox CPU type set to host in VM config helps a large amount
+Before stream 1 without audio was 50% CPU and with audio was 100% CPU
+After CPU type tweaking stream 1 with audio is about 60% CPU
+Still getting TS discontinuity errors even with lower CPU usage
+Still getting audio cutouts even with lower CPU usage
+Still errors after some time with 2 cores
+Still errors even with 3 cores so switched back to 2 cores
+Still audio fails again with an error that says audio codec cannot be found
+Errors do not seem directly performance related so performance fixes may not help
+The only alternatives include forced restarts/codec change/VLC source code fixes
+Need to restart anyway due to the amount of errors bugging up Streamconfig
+Stream 1 is so bugged it does not even play after 10 hours
+Stream 4 still functions after 10 hours
+There is a problem with restarting over long periods
+There could be times where it does or does not work depending on when it restarted
+If at any time it is caught with failed audio then decrease time
+Restart reimplemented for stream 1
+Try 4 hours then 2 then 1 while troubleshooting
+Audio is working with 4 hour restarts

 **The Seer's Knowledge**
 This is networking information organized in a cheat sheet fashion.
 For deploying ever more advanced installations.
 It can be added to and probably